-- Educated to A Level or equivalent level of education. - Proven experience as a First/Second Line IT Support or a similar role, demonstrating technical proficiency. - Proficiency in troubleshooting hardware, software, and network issues in a Windows and/or macOS environment. - Knowledge of networking concepts, protocols, and troubleshooting tools. - Strong problem-solving and analytical skills to diagnose complex technical issues. - Excellent communication skills, both written and verbal, with the ability to convey technical information to non-technical users. - A customer-focused approach with a commitment to delivering high-quality support. - Ability to work independently and as part of a team, managing priorities effectively. - Experience of dealing with sensitive information and ability to demonstrate a tactful and confidential approach.
+- Educated to A Level or equivalent level of education. - Strong understanding of computer hardware, software, networking, and scientific software applications. - Excellent problem-solving skills and the ability to troubleshoot and resolve technical issues efficiently. - Exceptional interpersonal and communication skills, both written and verbal. - Ability to work independently but also as part of a team with a broad range of people in a fast-paced, multidisciplinary research environment supervision. - Experience in a customer-facing role. - Experience of dealing with sensitive information and ability to demonstrate a tactful and confidential approach.